 - Create "Color" and "Size" options and add selections values for them:

 You sell photos and poster with different sizes.
 Based on the size, the price of these items varies.
 In addition, you want to offer framing.
-Here is the variant of such product combination settings:
+Here is the variant of such product variation settings:

 No. Ecwid counts the number of unique items added to the store only (i.e. the number of items show on the Products Page).
-Each store item can have any number of combinations and it will not count towards the store's products limit.
+Each store item can have any number of variations and it will not count towards the store's products limit.